Power Up Your Website with API Integration

 1. Identifying Business Needs

 Clearly define what you want to achieve with the API integration.
-Understanding the specific functionalities and how they align with your business objectives is crucial.
+Understanding the specific functionalities and how they align with your business objectives is necessary.

 2. Research and Selection